-- 1 The TNC positions the tool in the tool axis at rapid traverse to the input set-up clearance above the workpiece surface. - 2 The tool moves at the programmed feed rate for pre-positioning to the starting plane.
-The starting plane is derived from the algebraic sign of the thread pitch, the milling method (climb or up-cut milling) and the number of threads per step. - 3 The tool then approaches the nominal thread diameter tangentially in a helical movement.
-Before the helical approach, a compensating motion of the tool axis is carried out in order to begin at the programmed starting plane for the thread path. - 4 Depending on the setting of the parameter for the number of threads, the tool mills the thread in one, in several spaced or in one continuous helical movement. - 5 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 6 At the end of the cycle, the TNC retracts the tool in rapid traverse to set-up clearance or, if programmed, to the 2nd set-up clearance.
+- 1 The TNC positions the tool in the tool axis at rapid traverse to the programmed set-up clearance above the workpiece surface. - 2 The tool moves at the programmed feed rate for pre-positioning to the starting plane.
+The starting plane is derived from the algebraic sign of the thread pitch, the milling method (climb or up-cut milling) and the number of threads per step. - 3 The tool then approaches the thread diameter tangentially in a helical movement.
+Before the helical approach, a compensating motion of the tool axis is carried out in order to begin at the programmed starting plane for the thread path. - 4 Depending on the setting of the parameter for the number of threads, the tool mills the thread in one helical movement, in several offset movements or in one continuous movement. - 5 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 6 At the end of the cycle, the TNC retracts the tool in rapid traverse to set-up clearance, or-if programmed-to the 2nd set-up clearance.